workfi-tools/Grants-Program/applications/workfi_tools.md

 * Lev worked for over 10 years in the largest advertising agencies: BBDO, OMD, and ADV, wrote and implemented advertising strategies for brands such as Bayer and Renault, developed new methods and approaches to attract new customers as an account director.
+* Vitaliy has more than 5 years of experience designing UI/UX for fintech, including VTB Bank, Alfa-Bank and several others, Grohe, Coca-Cola (products for employee training), robobattle.games and other crypto projects.
 ____

 ### Team LinkedIn Profiles (if available)